Medicare → MDPP Implementation Resources

 Resources:

 • Navigating Your MDPP During the PHE Summary – Developed from an informational webinar held on January 19th, 2021, various presenters shared how they have continued to offer the MDPP during the PHE.
 This resource details options for transitioning to virtual delivery, adapting to a new normal, and how to thrive not just survive during the PHE.
-This resource was processed through CMS clearance and can also be found on the CMS MDPP page.
+This resource was processed through CMS clearance and appears different from the other resources on this page.

 Resources: